nckslvrmn/nckslvrmn/README.md

 # Hello, I am Nick

-I am a Infrastructure Engineer at Shopify!
+I am an Infrastructure Engineer at Shopify!
 Most of my work is done in Ruby, Go, and Terraform.

-I like making serverless web apps that serve small but useful purposes.
+I like making web apps that serve small but useful purposes.